WalletConnect/walletconnect-docs/docs/introduction/web3modal/react/installation.md

 ## Add react components

-You don't have to wrap `Web3Modal` inside `WagmiConfig`, in fact, we recomend placing it somewhere outside of your main app, thus removing extra re-rendering work.
+You don't have to wrap `Web3Modal` inside `WagmiConfig`, in fact, we recommend placing it somewhere outside of your main app, thus removing extra re-rendering work.
 See [Customization](/2.0/introduction/web3modal/about#options) docs for more information about modal props.

 ```tsx